Terms of Reference

 - Logan Donaldson, Professor, Faculty of Science

-- Andrea Kosavic, Digital Initiatives Librarian / Acting Associate University Librarian, Digital Services (chair)
+- Andrea Kosavic, Digital Initiatives Librarian / Acting Associate Dean of Libraries, Digital Services (chair)

 - Patricia Lynch, Copyright Office